Clipper card: Transit services

 Some regional transit agencies which connect the Bay Area to more distant locations have not joined Clipper, including ACE and Rio Vista Delta Breeze.
 Clipper also is not accepted on Amtrak California's Capitol Corridor or Gold Runner trains, despite these serving the Bay Area.

 The fare rules for each participating transit service are set by the agency operating the service, not by Clipper.
 Each service has differing rules that approximate the fare collection rules used by that service prior to Clipper adoption, and are adapted to the needs of that service.
 For example, Golden Gate Transit uses a zone-based fare system, so it requires passengers to tag on when boarding and tag off when alighting; in contrast, San Francisco's Muni has a flat fare structure so it only requires that passengers tag on when boarding.

+Free and discounted transfers

+Users of contactless payment methods and cards upgraded to the Clipper 2.0 system can, as of December 2025, make transfers between transit services with lower cost compared to the original Clipper system.
+Riders who transfer are charged a full-fare on the first transit service of a trip, and receive a discount of up to $2.85 on each subsequent leg of the trip within two hours.
+This includes agencies which previously did not offer transfer discounts, such as AC Transit.

 Other uses

 Clipper cards are accepted by Bay Wheels, the Bay Area's bikeshare system, as well as some electronic bicycle lockers operated by BikeLink.
 For each of these systems, the Clipper card is used not for payment but only as a key; users must have a credit or debit card linked to their Bay Wheels or BikeLink account, and usage fees are charged to this linked payment card, not deducted from the Clipper card's stored value.
 These systems are not compatible with mobile wallets such as Google Pay or Apple Pay; only physical Clipper cards may be used.

 Beginning in 2013, a few parking garages in the Bay Area accepted Clipper for payment as part of a pilot program.
 Funds used for parking were kept separate from those used for transit.
 This program was discontinued effective September 1, 2017.

 As of August 2025, Clipper cards are accepted by several trial fixed bike locking stations operated by bikeep.
 As with other similar systems the Clipper is used only as a serial number and not for payment transactions.